 All About Pregnancy Tests

 Are you curious about pregnancy tests and how they work?
-Whether you’re trying to conceive or just want to be prepared, understanding pregnancy tests is an important part of your journey to motherhood.
+Whether you’re trying to conceive or just want to be prepared, understanding pregnancy tests is an important part of your journey to parenthood.
 In this article, you’ll get all the information you need to know about pregnancy tests, including when to take one, how accurate they are, and what to expect when you take the test.
 So, if you’re looking for insight into pregnancy tests, you’ve come to the right place!

 How Do Pregnancy Tests Work?

-Pregnancy tests work by detecting a pregnancy hormone called hCG, (human chorionic gonadotropin), in either your urine or blood.
+Pregnancy tests work by detecting a pregnancy hormone called hCG (human chorionic gonadotropin), in either your urine or blood.
 This hormone is produced from about six days after conception.
-During early pregnancy hCG levels double every two days, so hCG becomes easier to detect on a test as the days progress.
+During early pregnancy, hCG levels double every two days, so hCG becomes easier to detect on a test as the days progress.
 This is why it's a good idea to wait until after the first day of your missed period to take the pregnancy test, as taking the test any earlier may result in a false negative.

 RELATED PREGNANCY TOOL